Pituohai/pituohai.github.io/_pages/about.md

 🎖️Awards & Grants
 ======
+- **FWO Long-term Visit Grant**: Awarded a 3-month grant by the Research Foundation Flanders (FWO) to support an extended research stay abroad.
 - **FWO Travel Grant**: Received a grant from the Research Foundation Flanders (FWO) for attending conference IEEE EMBC 2025.
 - **ICDAM 2025 Travel Bursary Awardee**: Awarded by International Conference on Diet and Activity Methods (ICDAM) Committee in 2025.
 - **IEEE-EMBS Best Paper Award**: Awarded 1st Place Best Paper Award 2023-2024 by IEEE Engineering in Medicine and Biology Society (IEEE-EMBS) Benelux Chapter.